Pl0p/Modular_Synth/Drum-H/README.md

     ( /!\ NOT TESTED /!\ )

-This is the third module I've done, the PCB is being delivered
+This is the third module I've done, i'm curently soldering =)

     ( /!\ NOT TESTED /!\ )